 - Jerkass Ball: Every man in Springfield except Homer suddenly becomes a misogynist in order for the plot to happen.

-- Overly Long Scream: While hiding in Homer's roll-around shed, Marge lets out a long scream when Lenny makes a misogynist joke.
-Homer tries to drown it out by singing "We Will Rock You" with his friends.
+- Overly Long Scream: While hiding in Homer's roll-around toolshed, Marge lets out a long, loud grunt that keeps getting louder as Lenny and Carl keep making misogynistic jokes about women being bad at handiwork.
+They suggest the noise is coming from a cordless drill left running inside the toolshed and Homer tries to drown it out by singing "We Will Rock You" with his friends.

 - Paper-Thin Disguise: Skinner is surprised that Bart is "El Barto".